-Answered: Can freelance developers share the code for free on their blog or as a FREE plugin if a client has hired them to develop it and has paid them for it?
+Can developers reuse the code and share on their blog or as a FREE plugin if a client has hired them to develop and paid for it?

 So the short answer to the question is no, you can share the exact same code for which you have been paid.
 Here are a couple of ways to do it the right way.